Practice Area

 Guiding executors, administrators, and beneficiaries through North Carolina probate — qualification, inventories, accountings, claims, and final distribution.

 When a loved one dies, the estate is administered before the Clerk of Superior Court in the county where the person lived.
 North Carolina probate runs on Chapter 28A of the General Statutes, and the deadlines and filings are unforgiving for a personal representative handling it alone.
-The firm guides executors, administrators, and beneficiaries through the process from qualification to final distribution.
+The firm guides executors, administrators, and beneficiaries through the process from qualification to final distribution in Clay, Cherokee, Macon, and Graham counties.

 What the firm handles